kravushapuram/Machine-Learning-Assignments/README.md

 Assignment 5:
  Hands-on on dimensionality reduction with PCA, LDA.
 Understand its significance by applying KMeans and SVM on transformed data to observe the accuracy.

+Assignment 6:
+ Hands-on on hierarchical clustering with various linkages on Principle components of CC dataset.